Aditya112358/Movie_Recommendation_System_1/README.md

 ## 🗂️ Folder Structure

 ### Movies_rec
-* data - Contains the TMDB 5000 csv files that have been used as the foundation for training our model.
+* data - The data can be downloaded through this link- https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata .
+The data files couldn't be uploaded because of the large file size but can be accessed from the provided link.
-* Pickle_Files_Used_by_app.py - Contains the processed data in `movies_dict.plk` that is used by the app.py to fetch movies and recommend similar movies using `similarity.pkl`.
+* The two .pkl files: Contains the processed data in `movies_dict.plk` that is used by the app.py to fetch movies and recommend similar movies using `similarity.pkl`.

 * app.py - Contains the actual code that wraps the functionality of the recommendation system with a `streamlit` interface.
 This is the file that the user needs to run with `streamlit run app.py`.